14/10/18 - Big price reductions on all catarafts till further notice! First come, first serve till +/- 10 Cats have been sold. See here

 The Russians dominated cataraft racing scene with

 catarafts design.
-NERIS ZelGear was the first to introduce
+ZelGear was the first to introduce

 these new Cats via the ZelGear outlet in USA.

-are catarafts with a rectangular aluminium frame that holds
+are catarafts with a rectangular aluminum frame that holds

-cats pack into a smaller bag compared to a raft
+Cats pack into a smaller bag compared to a mono-hulled raft

-of a similar size, as there is less PVC / PU.
+of a similar size, as there is less PVC / PU / Hypalon.
 The

 frame for framed catarafts are heavy and cumbersome to carry